Lucia's Blog: 2022

 “Do your best to come before winter.
 Eubulus sends greetings to you, as do Pudens and Linus and Claudia and all the brothers.
 22 The Lord be with your spirit.
 Grace be with you.”
 (2 Timothy 4:21-22)

-Paul ends this letter by reminding and urging Timothy to do his best to come to him before winter arrives (2 Timothy 4:9).
+Paul ends this letter by reminding Timothy to do his best to come to him before winter arrives (2 Timothy 4:9).
 Paul didn’t have much time left to live.
 Apparently, he wanted his long-time companion and beloved friend Timothy with him.
 And though there is little known about Eubulus, Pudens, Linus, and Claudia, they and all other brethren from Rome sent their greetings to Timothy.
 They were not ashamed to be associated with Paul as a preacher of the Gospel of Christ (Philippians 1:12-18).

 Paul’s final words to Timothy are from his heart,